Accordion

 Renders a Modal component, controllable through events.

-• Add a styled <span> element that acts as a close button, calling onClose when clicked.
+<span>element that acts as a close button, callingonClosewhen clicked. - Use the

-• To use the component, import Modal only once and then display it by passing a boolean value to the isVisible attribute.
+Modalonly once and then display it by passing a boolean value to theisVisibleattribute.

 .modal {